LimKianAn/xcluster/README.md

    // +kubebuilder:printcolumn:name="Ready",type=string,JSONPath=`.status.ready`
    ```

-   This specifies an extra column of output on terminal when you do `kubetctl get`.
+   This specifies an extra column of output on terminal when you do `kubectl get`.

 ## metal-api

 [*metal-api*](https://github.com/metal-stack/metal-api) manages all *metal-stack* resources, including machine, firewall, switch, OS image, IP, network and more.
-They are constructs which enable you to build a data center.
+They are constructs which enable you to turn your data center into elastic cloud infrastructure.
 You can try it out on *mini-lab*, where we built this demo project.
 In this project, *metal-api* does the real job.
-It allocates the network and creates the firewall, fulfiliing what you wish in the [**xcluster.yaml**](https://github.com/LimKianAn/xcluster/blob/main/config/samples/xcluster.yaml).
+It allocates the network and creates the firewall, fulfilling what you wish in the [**xcluster.yaml**](https://github.com/LimKianAn/xcluster/blob/main/config/samples/xcluster.yaml).

+COMMENT: isn't this paragraph a little late in the game?

 ## Wire up metal-api client metalgo.Driver

 `metalgo.Driver` is the client in *go* code for talking to *metal-api*.
-To enable both controllers of `XCluster` and `XFirewall` to do that, we created a `metalgo.Driver` named `metalClient` and set field `Driver` of both controllers as shown in the following snippet from [**main.go**](https://github.com/LimKianAn/xcluster/blob/main/main.go), .
+To enable both controllers of `XCluster` and `XFirewall` to do that, we created a `metalgo.Driver` named `metalClient` and set field `Driver` of both controllers as shown in the following snippet from [**main.go**](https://github.com/LimKianAn/xcluster/blob/main/main.go).

 ```go
 	if err = (&controllers.XClusterReconciler{